 Duluth developers eyes old jail for apartments

 DULUTH, Minn.
-(AP) — It might not be the first place you'd imagine calling home, but a Duluth developer wants to turn the city's former St. Louis County Jail into apartments.
+(AP) — It's not the first place you might imagine calling home, but a Duluth developer wants to turn the city's former St. Louis County Jail into apartments.

-Developer Grant Carlson told the Duluth News Tribune that he originally planned to market the property as commercial/office space, but after researching the local market, he realized the need for rental units in the city's downtown area.
+Developer Grant Carlson tells the Duluth News Tribune he originally planned to market the property as commercial/office space, but after researching the local market realized the need for rental units in the city's downtown area.

 Copyright 2013 The Associated Press.